 Return-to-field has revolutionized animal control and it’s finally a cost-effective way to deal with a decades old problem by engaging the community.
 The long-term savings easily will be a hundred times the up-front costs of the program.
 But it’s critical that you go big and commit to an expansive program – the results will amaze everyone.

 - Scott Trebatoski, Chief, Jacksonville Animal Care and Protective Services

 RTF programs often begin as a method to avoid euthanasia of unadoptable feral cats.
 There is perhaps no greater tool for reducing euthanasia of cats virtually overnight than RTF, because it focuses on the cats most at risk for shelter euthanasia.

-In some shelters, RTF is expanded to include any unidentified, healthy stray cat in good body condition and old enough to fend for itself, when the chances for a positive outcome in the shelter are dim.
+Research and experience have revealed that expanding RTF to include unidentified, healthy stray cats in good body condition and old enough to fend for themselves is better for cats, communities, and the shelter.
 The health status of the cats is taken as direct evidence they have access to sufficient food and shelter to maintain their condition, provided they are returned promptly to the same location where they were found.

 In a study of more than 100,000 stray and feral cats examined in spay/neuter clinics in six states, less than 1 percent of cats were euthanized due to debilitating conditions, trauma, or infectious diseases.
 (Wallace 2006)

 The Feral Freedom Guide describes a large municipal animal shelter’s journey from euthanizing most of the cats that entered its doors to saving most of them.